d12frosted/elpa-mirror/gnu/vundo-readme.txt

 By default, you need to press RET to “commit” your change and if you quit with q or C-g, the changes made by vundo are rolled back.
-You can set ‘vundo-roll-back-on-quit’ to nil to disable rolling back.
+You can set `vundo-roll-back-on-quit' to nil to disable rolling back.

 Note: vundo.el requires Emacs 28.